voedger/voedger-internals/server/design/sequences.md

 ## Analysis

-Options:
+As of March 1, 2025, record ID sequences may overlap, and only 5,000,000,000 IDs are available for OWRecords, since OWRecord IDs start from 322680000131072, while CRecord IDs start from 322685000131072.

+Solutions:

 - **One sequence for all records**
   - Pros:
-    - ✔️Clean for app developers
+    - 👍Clean for Voedger users
-    - ✔️IDs are easy to read
+    - 👍IDs are easy to read by human
-    - ✔️Simpler CP
+    - 👍Simpler CP
-  - ❌Cons: CDocs are not cached effectively
+  - ❌Cons: CRecords are not cached efficiently
-    - Solution: State should read CDocs from sys.Collection and may from something else (to handle big CDoc data)
+    - Solution: State should read CRecords from sys.Collection and may from something else (to handle big CRecord data)
       - ❌Cons: If there are a lot of CDocs then why to keep CRecords?
 - **Keep as is**
   - Pros